D4nitrix13/Music/README.md

 Sib - Sib - Sib - Do - Reb

 [Incomparable]
-Reb - Reb - Do - Do - Sib -Do
+Reb - Reb - Do - Do - Sib - Do

 [Nadie Es Como Tu]
 Lab - Lab - Lab - Sib - Do